 I Asked ChatGPT If Building a Language Was Hard.
 Now I Have a Compiler.

-Four months ago I was walking my dog and talking to ChatGPT on my phone.
-A completely normal thing to do, apparently.
-I asked: “Is it really that hard to create your own programming language and compiler?”
+Four months ago I was walking my dog, talking to ChatGPT on my phone like a normal, well-adjusted person.
+I asked it a simple question: “Is it really that hard to create your own programming language and compiler?”

 ChatGPT, with the confidence of a consultant who’s never touched production, said: “Nah, it’s easy.
 Just use LLVM.”

 The language is called Yar.
-It’s a compiled language that produces native executables through LLVM IR and clang.
-The compiler is written in Go.
-It has its own lexer, parser, type checker, and code generator — no parser generators, no frameworks, just direct Go code that reads .yar files and spits out LLVM IR.
+It compiles to native executables through LLVM IR and clang.
+The compiler is written in Go — its own lexer, parser, type checker, and code generator.
+No parser generators, no frameworks, no magic.
+Just direct Go code that reads .yar files and spits out LLVM IR.

 package main